Dieppe Raid: Pourville radar station

-Landing craft on fire, Canadian dead in the foreground.
+Landing craft on fire, Canadian POWs pose dead in the foreground for German propaganda.
 A concrete gun emplacement on the right covers the beach; the steep gradient can clearly be seen.

 One of the objectives of the Dieppe Raid was to discover the importance and performance of a German radar station on the cliff-top to the east of the town of Pourville.
 To achieve this, RAF Flight Sergeant Jack Nissenthall, a radar specialist, was attached to the South Saskatchewan Regiment landing at Green Beach.
 He was to attempt to enter the radar station and learn its secrets, accompanied by a small unit of 11 men of the Saskatchewans as bodyguards.
 Nissenthall volunteered for the mission fully aware that, due to the highly sensitive nature of his knowledge of Allied radar technology, his Saskatchewan bodyguard unit was under orders to kill him to prevent him from being captured.
 He also carried a cyanide pill as a last resort.

 After the war, Lord Mountbatten said to author James Leasor, when being interviewed during research for the book Green Beach, that "If I had been aware of the orders given to the escort to shoot him rather than let him be captured, I would have cancelled them immediately".
 Nissenthall and his bodyguards failed to overcome the radar station defences but Nissenthall was able to crawl up to the rear of the station under enemy fire and cut all telephone wires leading to it.
 The operators inside resorted to radio to talk to their commanders which was intercepted by listening posts on the south coast of England.
 The Allies were able to learn a great deal about the improved accuracy, location, capacity and density of German radar stations along the Channel coast which helped to convince Allied commanders of the importance of developing radar jamming technology.
 Only Nissenthall and one South Saskatchewan of the party returned to England.